Pietra Alta: Features

 The erratic is a massive boulder with a pyramidal shape, emerging some 10 metres from the ground level and with a circumference of about 50 metres.
 Its elevation is 368 m.
 It stands in a woody and almost plain spot close to the border between Caselette and Alpignano, not faraway from the small Lake of Caselette.
 The place is still of a good environmental quality, although almost encircled by industrial and residential areas.

 Geology

 The Pietra Alta belongs to the Morainic amphitheater of Rivoli-Avigliana, and in particular to the moraine left by the Riss glaciation.
-It was transported to its present location by the hudge glacier which occupied the Susa Valley.
+It was transported to its present location by the huge glacier which occupied the Susa Valley.

-Its height on the ground level, remarkable if compared to other glacial erratics of Piedmont, can be explained because the Pietra Alta, unlikely other boulders mostly covered by the ground, is almost fully exposed.
-It consists in a huge block of serpentinite with a volume of 2.600 cubic metres.
+Its height on the ground level is remarkable compared to other glacial erratics of Piedmont.
+Pietra Alta, unlike other boulders mostly covered by the ground, is almost fully exposed.
+It consists of a huge block of serpentinite with a volume of 2.600 cubic metres.
 On its surface can be detected rinds similar to the so-called desert varnishes, considered by geologist an indicator of a semi-arid climate.